soerennielsen/docker-logrotate/README.md

 # logrotate

-This is a docker container based on Alpine Linux with `logrotate`.
+This is a docker container based on Alpine Linux with `logrotate`, specifically designed for:

-It is specifically designed for high secure environment and non-root execution and to be used in Kubernetes environments where you want to run a sidecar
+- Non-root execution (runs as UID 1000 "logrotate" user)
+- Kubernetes sidecar deployments
+- High security environments
+- Flexible log rotation with both time and size-based triggers

-It uses UID 1000 for a "logrotate" user.
-You can set GID to whatever your log file permissions are set to if needed.
+The container runs with user "logrotate" (UID 1000).
+You can set the GID to match your log file permissions if needed.

 ## Configuration